Wisdom Teeth Extraction Highlands Ranch, CO

 You will need to schedule a follow-up visit with the dentist who performed the procedure to ensure that you are healing properly.
 During this visit, you will get the sign off to return to normal eating habits.

 How long is wisdom teeth extraction recovery time?

 The first 48 hours are critical since this is when you may experience bleeding, pressure, and swelling.
 After this, it can take a week or two to recover fully.
 Your actual recovery time will be based on the procedure and whether or not your wisdom teeth extraction was completed with surgery.

 Check out what others are saying about our wisdom teeth extraction services on Google: Wisdom Teeth Extraction Highlands Ranch

 How to prevent an infection after removal?

 As a dentist, we are always concerned about infections post-surgery.
 Whether you have a wisdom teeth extraction or need to have another tooth removed, there is always the risk that the area will become exposed to bacteria.
 To prevent this, you should rinse your mouth periodically with warm saltwater.
 Brushing your teeth is also important, even though you need to carefully avoid the surgical site.
 In some cases, an antibiotic mouth rinse may also be prescribed.

 Is a wisdom teeth extraction really necessary?

-If you live in the Highlands Ranch area and throughout Colorado and beyond, call (303) 481-0565 to schedule your dental exam so that you can remain in good dental health or receive treatment for a current condition.
+If you live in the Highlands Ranch area and throughout Colorado, call (303) 481-0565 to schedule your dental exam so that you can remain in good dental health or receive treatment for a current condition.